huangjimmy/ethwallet/README.md

 ./ci.sh
 ```

-Please change upload.py so that packaged executables are upload to OSS of your own.
+ci.sh call upload.py to upload files to OSS, you need to change OSS configuration in upload.py so that packaged executables are upload to OSS of your own.